 Some dogs need more weather protection than others.

 It’s important to realise that dogs have different coats.
 For example, in cold, windy weather, short-haired dogs need extra protection like a padded jacket or coverall to keep warm.
 For long-haired dogs, a raincoat or coverall can help your dog stay dry and comfortable in rainy weather.
 Test runs before you venture outside will help your dog become better acquainted with wearing apparel.
-The first garment you choose should be an easy-to-wear jacket with plenty of room for adjustment.
-A jacket with an adjustable back length and belt size is extra useful for a growing puppy because you will get more use out of it.
+The first garment you choose should be an easy-to-wear dog jacket with plenty of room for adjustment.
+A dog jacket with an adjustable back length and belt size is extra useful for a growing puppy because you will get more use out of it.
 And high-quality materials will stand up to a puppy’s boisterous play better.
-Bottom line, starting early and making sure your dog can move freely in whichever garment you choose will provide a more enjoyable experience and ensure that you will have the weather protection you need.
+Bottom line, starting early and making sure your dog can move freely in whichever dog clothing you choose will provide a more enjoyable experience and ensure that you will have the weather protection you need.

 Ease into grooming and other care treatments.

 The constant in everything we’re sharing here is that starting training early will pay big dividends later.
 The same goes with bathing, teeth brushing, and nail trimming.
 Learning all of these tasks will make trips to the vet go smoother later.
 Allow your puppy to safely explore the objects that he or she will come into contact with, like the products a groomer will use.
 And start slowly, for example, softly touch the dog’s muzzle with a toothbrush before you put it in the puppy’s mouth.
 Reward good behaviour and gradually you can increase the duration of the treatment.